 What is a brain injury?

-Brain injuries are devastating and often fatal.
-There are both primary brain injuries that are the result of a direct insult to the brain, and secondary brain injuries that occur following the primary brain injury.
+Brain injuries are devastating and, unfortunately, often fatal.
+Primary brain injuries result from a direct insult to the brain, and secondary brain injuries occur following the primary brain injury.
 Secondary brain injuries may include bleeding from a brain blood vessel or swelling of brain tissue.

 What are the signs of a brain injury?